-Anterior region of hypothalamus
+Anterior region of the hypothalamus

-The medial area comprises of the following nuclei:
+The medial area includes the following nuclei:

 - The supra-optic nucleus releases vasopressin and oxytocin.

-Tuberal region of hypothalamus
+Tuberal region of the hypothalamus

 - The ventromedial nucleus controls satiety.